 But the most important thing is the feeling of not having to rely on anyone else for anything.
 It’s the feeling of being independent.
-Independent from the government, grocery chains, utility and energy companies, corporations and the Grid.
+Independent from the government's help or charity, grocery chains, utility and energy companies, corporations and the Grid.

 Now that we are both in our 60’s, we decided to downsize everything.
 We took all that we’ve learned during the last couple of decades and created our paradise retreat with one thing in mind: to make a self-sustaining, but low maintenance homestead that doesn’t need much work or expense.

 We would like to share with you all the projects we made here in our small paradise in minute detail so that you can start implementing them on your land or in your house and profit for the rest of your life.

 We’ll also cover subjects in depth such as water, food preservation, off grid power, medicinal garden, you name it.
 We want to put in your hands helpful how-to illustrations … easy to follow, step-by-step advice … brilliant tips and ingenious time-savers.
 From all the projects you’ll find in The Self-Sufficient Backyard I’m pretty sure you’ll find some that are suitable for your property.

 We’ve created what may well be the most comprehensive, step-by-step system to transform a regular homeowner or apartment dweller into an independent, self-sufficient homesteader.